decentraland/schemas/report/schemas.api.md

     };
 };

+// Warning: (ae-missing-release-tag) "worldSettingsChangedEventSchema" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
-export namespace WorldSettingsChangedEvent {
-    const // (undocumented)
-    schema: JSONSchema<WorldSettingsChangedEvent>;
+export const worldSettingsChangedEventSchema: JSONSchema<WorldSettingsChangedEvent>;
-}

 // Warning: (ae-missing-release-tag) "WorldsMissingResourcesEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "WorldsMissingResourcesEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type WorldsMissingResourcesEvent = BaseEvent & {
-    type: Events.Type.WORLD;
+    type: EventType.WORLD;
-    subType: Events.SubType.Worlds.WORLDS_MISSING_RESOURCES;
+    subType: EventSubTypeWorlds.WORLDS_MISSING_RESOURCES;
     metadata: {
         title: string;
         description: string;